ait-aecid/AlertBERT/aitads_augmented/README.md

 + Any configuration of AIT-ADS-A is defined beforehand and its structure is hardcoded there.
 This is done for two reasons:
     1) Dynamic creation of new augmentations (e.g. at every epoch) is too slow, so the augmented dataset is assembled once when it is loaded and then it is only sampled from afterwards.
-    2) Using different randomized augmentations of the data during training would simulate an infinite supply of data.
+    2) Using different randomised augmentations of the data during training would simulate an infinite supply of data.
     This would not be a problem if our alert grouping method would be supervised because then it is allowed to use the true labels of the data for training data augmentation, but as our method is unsupervised we must only use the labels to create a new finite supply of data on which we then train in an unsupervised way.

 + The noise level of a configuration is a positive integer and it determines how many noise sequences are overlaid on each day.
 In order to simulate alert data from a single fixed-size computer network, this number should be the same for every day within a configuration of AIT-ADS-A.
 Continuous noise levels are currently impossible to implement as it is impossible to subsample a sequence of false alerts while ensuring that its structure remains consistent with a real sequence of false alerts.
-+ To further enforce consistency with real alert sequences, different sequences of false alerts are always merged in a way so that the alerts match in the time-of-day at which they occured.
++ To further enforce consistency with real alert sequences, different sequences of false alerts are always merged in a way so that the alerts match in the time-of-day at which they occurred.
 This is done because the frequency of false alerts varies considerably over the course of a day and mixing of alerts from different daytimes would create structure not observed in real data.
 This principle is the core reason why days were chosen to be the elementary unit of an AIT-ADS-A configuration.
 + Unlike other event labels, the alerts assigned to the "dnsteal" attack receive a special preprocessing where they are split up in the three sequences "dnsteal_start", "dnsteal_active", and "dnsteal_end".
 This is done because, in contrast to the other labels, the dnsteal sequence is not closely localised in time but in most cases extends over several days and is in turn composed of common repeating patterns.
-These patterns themselves, however, all have the properties of idenpendent parts of an attack chain (closely localised in time and forming a distinctive pattern), and thus are encapsulated in the three new sub-labels "dnsteal_start", "dnsteal_active", and "dnsteal_end" which can then be independently placed in configurations of AIT-ADS-A.
+These patterns themselves, however, all have the properties of independent parts of an attack chain (closely localised in time and forming a distinctive pattern), and thus are encapsulated in the three new sub-labels "dnsteal_start", "dnsteal_active", and "dnsteal_end" which can then be independently placed in configurations of AIT-ADS-A.

 ## Hierarchical Event Labels